osmfaria/Mshop-backend/README.md

 # :shopping: Mshop

-This is the backend of an ecommerce created to allow users to buy and sell cars and motorcycles.
+This is the backend with a RESTful API of an ecommerce created to allow users to buy and sell cars and motorcycles.